How Google Search Ranking Works – Darwinism in Search

 Rich Elements Are ‘Candidate Result Sets’ (My Term, Not Google’s)

-Candidate Result Sets Compete for a Place on Page 1
+Candidate Result Sets Compete For A Place On Page One

-Each type of result/rich element is effectively competing for a place on page 1.
+Each type of result/rich element is effectively competing for a place on page one.

-News, images, videos, featured snippets, carousels, maps, GMB, etc. – each one provides a list of candidates for Page 1 with their bids.
+News, images, videos, featured snippets, carousels, maps, GBP, etc. – each one provides a list of candidates for page one with their bids.

-There is already quite a variety competing to appear on Page 1, and that list keeps on growing.
+There is already quite a variety competing to appear on page one, and that list keeps on growing.

 Candidate Result Ranking Factors

-The terms ‘Candidate Result’ and ‘Candidate Result Set’ are from me, not from Google
+The terms ‘Candidate Result’ and ‘Candidate Result Set’ are from me, not from Google.

 The combination of factors that affect ranking in these candidate result sets is necessarily specific to each since some factors will be unique to an individual candidate result set and some will not apply.